GabrielWest2/BedwarsPlus/README.md

 <h3>Villagers</h3>

 /bwa additemshop - Add a item shop at your current location
-/bwa addteamshop - Add a team shop at your current location
+/bwa addteamshop - Add a team upgrades shop at your current location

 # Config
 servername - The ip adress displayed at the bottom of the scoreboard